corona-warn-app/cwa-website/blog/2022-03-30-cwa-2-20/index.md

 layout: blog
 ---

 The project team of the Robert Koch Institute (RKI), Deutsche Telekom, and SAP have **released version 2.20 of the Corona-Warn-App (CWA)**.
 With the update, the project team translated the CWA into Ukrainian, shortened the increased risk display (red tile), and improved notifications for risk encounters and G-status changes.
 Besides, they adjusted the risk display after a positive test result.
 Also, recovery certificates won’t display validity dates anymore since the validity of the certificates depends on local rules.
-In addition, since March 29, 2022, users will be able to issue new vaccination certificates directly via the
+In addition, since March 29, 2022, users will be able to reissue vaccination certificates directly via the app.

 <!-- overview -->